How to Improve Cardiovascular Health with Aged Garlic Extract

 how to improve cardiovascular health, exercise.

 Strengthening your heart is one of the best things you can do to improve your cardiovascular health.
 And a great way to do this is through exercise!
 Experts recommend spending at least 150 minutes per week doing moderate physical activity.
-Aerobic exercise, also known as “cardio” uses repetitive contraction of large muscle groups to get your heart beating faster and is the most beneficial type of exercise for your cardiovascular health.
-Regular cardio workouts can help to strengthen your heart and blood vessels, improve the flow of oxygen throughout your body, lower your blood pressure, and more.
-Walking is another great form of cardio, you just want to make sure to stay at a nice quick pace (think power walking).
-Walking fast will get your heart rate up and is easier on your joints than most other types of exercise.
-You can listen to a podcast, music, or talk to a friend on the phone and the time will fly by!
-Swimming is another good cardio option, one that is also easy on the joints.
-Taking a water aerobics class is a great idea.
-It can be a great full-body workout that not only strengthens your body but your heart too.
-Lastly, cycling is another good option in terms of cardio.
-Cycling uses the large muscles in the legs, which helps to elevate the heart rate and work up a sweat.
+Because aerobic exercise, also known as “cardio,” increases your heart rate while also improving your blood pressure, it’s the most beneficial type of exercise for your cardiovascular health.16 Regular cardio workouts can help strengthen your heart and blood vessels, improve the flow of oxygen throughout your body, lower your blood pressure, and more.
+Walking is a great form of cardio—you just want to make sure to move at a nice quick pace (think power walking).
+Walking at a brisk pace will get your heart rate up and is easier on your joints than most other types of exercise.
+You can listen to a podcast or your favorite tunes while you walk and the time will fly by!
+Swimming is another good option, one that’s also easy on the joints.
+Try taking a water aerobics class—it can provide a great full-body workout that not only strengthens your body but your heart, too.
+Lastly, cycling is also a great way to get your heart rate up.
+Haven’t been on a bike for years?
+Consider signing up for a spin class.

 How else can you improve your cardiovascular health?

-Watch your portions: Eating fruits and veggies are great, but if you’re eating two times the proper portion size, you aren’t doing yourself any favors.
+Watch your portions.
+Eating fruits, veggies, and whole grains is great, but if you’re eating twice the proper portion size (or more!), you aren’t doing yourself any favors.
 One easy way to downsize your portions is to eat off a smaller plate.
-The average dinner plate today is around 12 inches, so switch to a slightly smaller plate, maybe about 8 inches.
+The average dinner plate today is around 12 inches, so try switching to a slightly smaller plate, maybe about 8 inches.
 This will help you to keep better track of the food you’re eating.
-Plus it will make your portions actually look larger since the plate is smaller.
+Plus a smaller plate will make your portions actually look larger.

-Get enough sleep: Sleep is so important for a healthy heart.
-In fact, people who don’t get enough quality sleep are at greater risk for cardiovascular disease and coronary artery disease.13 The quality and quantity of sleep you get also affects your energy levels the next day.
+Get enough sleep.
+Sleep is important for a healthy heart.
+In fact, people who don’t get enough quality sleep are at greater risk for cardiovascular disease and coronary artery disease.18 The quality and quantity of sleep you get also affects your energy levels the next day.
 Adopt a regular bedtime and stick to it.
 This will help you get the recommended seven to nine hours of sleep per night.

-Manage stress: Stress can raise your blood pressure, so it is crucial to find ways to unwind.
+Manage stress.
+Stress can raise your blood pressure, so it is crucial to find ways to unwind.
 Exercising and getting enough sleep can help relieve tension.
-Or try taking 15 minutes of quiet time every day to relax.
+It’s also important to try and set aside at least 15 minutes of quiet time every day to relax.

 What foods do cardiologists say to avoid?

-How to improve cardiovascular health?
-Through your food!
-Cardiologists see firsthand what a bad diet can do to your heart.
-Here are some foods that they say to limit, for optimal heart health.
+Cardiologists see first-hand what a bad diet can do to your heart.
+Here are some foods that they say to limit for optimal heart health.

-Bacon, sausage, and other processed meats: Processed meats like these are high in calories, saturated fat, salt, and sometimes have added ingredients like nitrates.
+Bacon, sausage, and other processed meats.
+Processed meats have been linked to an elevated risk of coronary artery disease.19 Plus, these foods are high in calories, saturated fat, salt, and sometimes have added ingredients like nitrates.

-Potato chips and other processed/packaged snacks: Stay away from bags of crunchy, salty carbs.
-They taste good but can be addicting, and these simple carbs are not the best for a healthy heart.
+Potato chips and other processed/packaged snacks.
+Stay away from those crunchy, salty carbs.
+They taste good but they can be addicting—and these simple carbs aren’t the best for a healthy heart.
 Cardiologists recommend reaching for apples, carrots, and whole-grain snacks instead.

-Alcohol: Moderate drinking won’t harm your heart unless you have high blood pressure or high triglycerides (a type of fat in your blood that can boost your odds of heart disease).
-Heavy drinking, on the other hand, can lead to high blood pressure, heart failure, strokes, and weight gain.15
+Alcohol.
+Moderate drinking—no more than one to two drinks per day—won’t harm your heart unless you have high blood pressure or high triglycerides (a type of fat in your blood that can boost your odds of heart disease).
+Heavy drinking, on the other hand, can lead to a higher risk of high blood pressure, heart failure, stroke, and weight gain.21

 Disclaimer: The scientific studies described here were conducted by independent researchers and presented for educational purposes only.
 The products of the studies may be classified as dietary supplements in the United States.
 Those dietary supplements are not intended to diagnose, treat, cure or prevent any disease.